openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

 $ INFRA_ENV_ID=ce634417-a802-4f1f-bf62-bf502b5c98ee
 ```

-With our base environment variables set up, we can move on to making the required configuration chages to use your internal registry mirror.
+With our base environment variables set up, we can move on to making the required configuration changes to use your internal registry mirror.

 ## Create Discovery Ignition Patch File